 8. Your baked canned corn will be ready to eat once they turn a deep golden brown.
 When done, remove from the oven and season according to taste.

 9. Serve either on their own or as a crunchy salad topper.
-(Get more salad inspiration here!)
+(Get more salad recipes here!)

 Canned corn recipes